thebopshoobop/iter-range/README.md

 ## range([start], stop, [step]) ⇒ [<code>Range</code>](#Range)
 Creates a Range instance.
 Exported.

 All of the parameters may be negative or floating point.
 If you only pass a single parameter, it will be used as `stop`.
 In order to pass a `step`, you must pass all three.
-In order to create a decreasing `Range`, you must pass a negative `step`.
+In order to create a decreasing [Range](#Range), you must pass a negative `step`.
 If you provide parameters that describe an impossible or empty range, you will receive an object that iterates 0 times.

 **Kind**: global function